anirudh411/100daysOfCode/README.md

 # 100 days of code Challenge
-## This projects contains all of the progress of my 100 days of code challenge.
+## This projects contains the progress of my 100 days of code challenge.
-### Started on September 8, Sunday, 2019].
+### Started on September 8, Sunday, 2019.

 ---
 ### Rond One : Visualisation of a sorting algorithm.